 Important financial decisions confront individuals every day.
-Often, these issues create confusion and stress in families.
-The Consumer Institute will offer tools to help families handle decisions concerning personal finance and the economy.
+Often, these issues create confusion and stress.
+The Consumer Institute offers tools to help community members handle decisions concerning personal finance and the economy.
 Our goal is to provide individuals with the tools they need to take responsibility for their financial health and to achieve financial well-being.

 This paper by David W. Rasmussen, James H. Gapinski Professor of Economics, Associate at the Pepper Institute on Aging and Public Policy and Affiliate of the L. Charles Hilton Center at Florida State University, takes an important look at retirement investments.
 There is a substantial literature in finance that documents the fact that managed mutual funds tend to provide a lower rate of return than low fee index funds.
 Given that 70 percent of the $13.7 trillion invested in mutual funds are in managed funds, this allocation of savings compromises the financial well-being of U.S. households.
 Investment decisions of households is compromised by low levels of financial literacy, deceptive advertising, and self-interested advisers who steer investors into the high cost managed funds.
 Readers will be alerted to these practices and learn basic economic literacy to make sound decisions.

-Consumer Institute launches Big Bend Saves in 2017!
+Consumer Institute is proud to promote Big Bend Saves, a free, on-line tool to help our community members achieve financial health!
 All over America, people just like you are proving that you don’t have to be rich to build wealth.
 As members of America Saves, they are paying off their debts and saving to reach their financial goals.
 These tips and tools can help you set goals, develop strategies to reach those goals, and start saving.
 So what are you waiting for?
 Take financial action in your life!
 “Start small, think big” and make your dreams a reality!
 Click here to learn how you can take the America Saves pledge.